-For our Cathay Pacific return flight, my husband and I switched so that I could try first class with the munchkin.
+For our Cathay Pacific First Class award flight (which I often book for clients with my Award Booking Service), on the return my husband and I switched so that I could try first class with the munchkin.
 For this flight, there was only one other passenger in first class, so we had the cabin almost all to ourselves.

 I helped the munchkin get settled and read him some storie before take-off.
 We were offered pre-flight towels and drinks, and the munchkin enjoyed orange juice.

 Although we were lucky enough to be seated in first class for the Bali-Hong Kong return flight and so the first class seat wasn't entirely new to me, I still was thrilled about the space-plenty of room to sit side by side with my son to read books, and the extra space also made the bed a lot more roomy.
 And of course leg room is simply not an issue for these suites, no matter how tall you are or how long your legs.